 Georgia Aquarium (Atlanta)How’s this for big: The Georgia Aquarium in Atlanta contains between 100,000 and 120,000 fish and other sea creatures.
 One of the biggest reasons to visit is to see the aquarium’s whale sharks -- it’s the only institution outside of Asia to house this particular shark species.
 960 1280

 Tennessee Aquarium (Chattanooga, TN)Come face to face with sharks at the Tennessee Aquarium in Chattanooga, TN.
-The sand tiger shark (pictured here) may look menacing but it’s not usually a threat to humans.
+The captive sharks may look menacing but they're typically not a threat to humans.
 Unless, of course, you engage in some spearfishing -- fortunately, not an option at this aquarium!
 960 1280

 Waikiki Aquarium (Honolulu)Just what makes a fish a fish?
 Find out at the Waikiki Aquarium, the third oldest aquarium in the US.
 At the aquarium’s very official Fish School, kids as young as 5 can learn all about the many critters of the sea and their amazing adaptations to their environment.
 Don’t worry, though, it’s not all learn and no play -- the class includes a scavenger hunt among the exhibits.

 Newport Aquarium (Newport, KY)Sharks, sharks and more sharks!
 Sand tiger, sandbar, whitetip, blacktip reef and zebra -- see these intriguing shark species glide above your head in Newport Aquarium’s underwater tunnel.
 Also explore the aquariums additional attractions, such as the Jellyfish Gallery, Frog Bog (home to 20 species of exotic frogs) and Gator Alley, where visitors can stare into the eyes of Tut, their Nile crocodile.